Samosa recipe-best Indian Punjabi samosa recipe you will ever make at home. Crispy, flaky, with delicious aloo filling, perfect recipe from scratch!

 - Oil for deep frying samosa.

 - Take all the ingredients in a mixing bowl.
-Mix well till crumbs are formed.
+Mix well till the mixture resembles bread crumbs

 - Add potato-peas and saute well.